 What Is Mobile Home Insurance (HO-7) and How Does It Work?

-An HO-7 policy — commonly called mobile home insurance or manufactured home insurance — is a specialized form of homeowners insurance built specifically for factory-constructed homes.
+An HO-7 policy, commonly called mobile home insurance or manufactured home insurance, is a specialized form of homeowners insurance built specifically for factory-constructed homes.
 This includes single-wide and double-wide manufactured homes, park model homes, and some modular units.
 Just like an HO-3 policy protects a site-built home, an HO-7 is the HO-3's counterpart for mobile and manufactured homeowners.
+Learn more about how all home insurance policy forms compare side by side.

 HO-7 vs. HO-3: Key Differences at a Glance